-Test the GFCI outlet with the router running before each use.
+Test the GFCI outlet with the router running (click spindle on status bar and check spindle on) before each use.
 Press the test button, and the router should stop.
-Press the reset button to resume operation.
+Press the reset button with AvCAM commanding spindle on to resume operation.